gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 Remember- processes, practices, and tools not only _influence_ but also _drive_ behavior.

-As an example, the DoD creates functional alignments, placing value on individuals and their functional areas rather than the team as a whole.
+As an example, the DoD creates functional alignments by placing value on individuals and their functional areas rather than the team as a whole.
 The DoD needs to eliminate function-based teams, and create capability- or product-based teams to successfully implement DevOps.

-Several teams need to come together and work collaboratively:
+Several teams must come together and work collaboratively:
 * Development
 * Quality
 * Acquisitions